HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Limitations

-1. For hybrid deployments in which two different hostnames are used for the on-prem DX Core and kubernetes DX Services, we do not have options to input both the hostnames.
-The user will need to take judicious call based on the DXClient function used and input the appropriate hostname.
-For example, For example, for DAM tasks like manage-dam-staging the user should input the Kubernetes hostname and for DX Core tasks like deploy-portlet the user should input the on-prem DX Core hostname.
+1. For hybrid deployments in which two different hostnames are used for the on-premises DX Core and Kubernetes DX Services, there are no options to enter both the hostnames.
+You must consider the DXClient function being used and enter the appropriate hostname.
+For example, for DAM tasks such as `manage-dam-staging`, you must enter the Kubernetes hostname.
+For DX Core tasks such as `deploy-portlet` you must enter the on-premises DX Core hostname.

-2. For v1.26.0 and above, the user need to set full access to the bin folder to execute dxclient commands.
+2. For v1.26.0 and above, it is required to set full access to the bin folder to execute DXClient commands.